Fellowship Program Description:

 - Ability to think creatively about complex foreign policy ideas to come up with interesting and unique article topics

 - Early career foreign policy professional or current graduate student in a relevant field.

-- If not already a dues-paying member, candidate must become a YPFP member upon acceptance of an offer.
+- If not already a dues-paying member, candidates must become a YPFP member upon acceptance of an offer.

-- Email a Cover Letter, Resume, and a Writing Sample of 2-3 pages (ideally op-ed style and related to foreign policy) to firstname.lastname@example.org.
-Documents are preferably sent as 1 PDF attachment.
+A Cover Letter, Resume, and a two-page or shorter Writing Sample (ideally op-ed style and related to foreign policy).